Études (Debussy): Composition

-after a dreadful period of depression and "nothingness," the summer of 1915 revitalized him in what he called his vital element, the sea.
+after a dreadful period of depression and "nothingness", the summer of 1915 revitalized him in what he called his vital element, the sea.
 He added, "I mean the infinite sea."
 He regained the ability to think and work.
 The Études were born, becoming his final message to his instrument.

 Debussy composed the two-piano suite En blanc et noir in June–July, the Sonata for Cello and Piano in late July–early August, and the Sonata for Flute, Viola and Harp in late September–early October.
 These works share, per Harry Halbreich, "a similar inspiration and aesthetic".
-The Études were composed between the two Sonatas, at the explicit request of Jacques Durand, who provided a pension and sought new music in return, from August 5 to September 29, 1915.
+The Études were composed between the two Sonatas, at the explicit request of Jacques Durand, who provided a pension and sought new music in return, from 5 August to 29 September 1915.
 Composer and pianist André Boucourechliev reflects:

-Reading the score, playing it (however imperfectly), listening endlessly, one tries to imagine this ailing man, at the end of his strength, dreaming and creating these sounds at some wretched table in Pourville… Herculean strength of that other self soaring above the daily self.
+Reading the score, playing it (however imperfectly), listening endlessly, one tries to imagine this ailing man, at the end of his strength, dreaming and creating these sounds at some wretched table in Pourville...
+Herculean strength of that other self soaring above the daily self.

 Debussy's correspondence dates specific pieces, such as the étude Pour les agréments (August 12) and Pour les sixtes (August 22, his fifty-third birthday).
 Musicologist Heinrich Strobel describes him as "seized by a true creative frenzy".
 On September 30, Debussy wrote to Durand:

-Last night at midnight, I copied the final note of the Études… Phew!
-The most meticulous Japanese print is child’s play compared to the graphics of some pages, but I’m pleased, it’s good work.
+Last night at midnight, I copied the final note of the Études...
+Phew!
+The most meticulous Japanese print is child's play compared to the graphics of some pages, but I'm pleased, it's good work.

-On December 7, 1915, Debussy underwent surgery for his cancer, severely weakening him, letter from Debussy to Jacques Durand, December 26, 1915.
+On 7 December 1915, Debussy underwent surgery for his cancer, severely weakening him, letter from Debussy to Jacques Durand, 26 December 1915.
 Jean Barraqué notes that "it is symptomatic of his patriotic fervor that his rare public appearances in his final years were at concerts for war charities".
-Durand published the two books of Études in 1916, letter from Debussy to Jacques Durand, February 9, 1916.
+Durand published the two books of Études in 1916, letter from Debussy to Jacques Durand, 9 February 1916.

 Overview

 According to Jean Barraqué, the two books address distinct aspects of pianistic technique: "The first book focuses on digital mechanics.
-The second volume proposes — and this represents an original contribution to the literature of this form — a study of sonorities and timbres", resulting, in his words, in a "true auditory anthology".
+The second volume proposes – and this represents an original contribution to the literature of this form – a study of sonorities and timbres", resulting, in his words, in a "true auditory anthology".
 André Boucourechliev offers a more nuanced perspective:

 The first six Études are less about a true pianistic problem, presumed to be already mastered, than about a freely chosen principle or framework, ensuring a certain unity to their fragmented forms.
 One might even wonder if the title Études is not a ruse de guerre: it neutralizes the risk of excessive fragmentation under the pretext of a technical purpose.